RecreationalGarbage/SGAM/README.md

 # SGAM
 Very basic GUI for GAM that allows manipulation of users, groups, and ous.
-Runs on windows 7/10.
+Runs on windows 7/10, needs .net 4.5.

 Poorly written in .net, but you can't beat the price.